RaJiska/ansible-simple-website/README.md

 You may achieve this with the following command:

 ```
-echo -e '10.0.0.10\thello.world' |sudo tee -a /etc/hosts
+$ echo -e '10.0.0.10\thello.world' |sudo tee -a /etc/hosts
 ```

-Fire up your browser and browser the address `http://hello.world`.
+Fire up your web browser and browse to the address `http://hello.world`.
 You should be able to access the test website.